-Whenever flights get cancelled or delayed, it can be frustrating and inconvenient for passengers.
-However, the EU has a regulation 261/2004 that helps protect passengers in such situations.
-According to EU 261/2004, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+Whenever flights are cancelled or delayed, it can be annoying and inconvenient for passengers.
+However, the European Union has a regulation 261/2004 that helps protect passengers in these situations.
+Under EU 261/2004, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+This article will focus on Syrian Air flight compensation, explaining when you may be entitled to it and how to claim it.

 Passenger Rights Under EU 261/2004

-EU Regulation 261 is the regulation that deals with air passengers’ rights.
-In particular, this law covers diverse cases, including delays, flight cancellations, rebooking, etc., and requires airlines to resolve individual cases with fairness and care.
-If the incident happens because of the airline’s fault, any passenger who underwent certain inconveniences has a right to obtain compensation.
-Furthermore, passengers may be entitled to certain benefits, which we will discuss further in the article.
+The EU 261 is the legislation that deals with air passengers’ rights.
+More precisely, this legislation covers diverse cases, including flight cancellations, delays, rebooking, etc., and obligates airlines to resolve individual cases with fairness and care.
+If the incident happens as a result of the airline’s fault, any traveler who experienced certain inconveniences is entitled to get compensation.
+Moreover, travelers may be eligible for certain benefits, which we will discuss further in the article.

 Right to Compensation

-EU Regulation 261 includes regulations regarding the compensation process, including aid to people who suffered from air travel disruptions.
-Specifically, the amount of compensation you can be eligible for is up to 600 euros per person.
-This sum ranges, based on your specific case.
+The EU 261 includes regulations regarding the compensation process, including aid to travelers experiencing flight problems.
+Specifically, the amount of compensation you can potentially get is up to 600 euros per passenger.
+This sum varies, based on your circumstances.

-First and foremost, passengers should be aware that the airline is required to notify them about the cancellation of their flight.
-In case the airline informs you under fourteen days before your scheduled departure and does not provide any alternative flight, the airline, according to the EU 261, is obligated to compensate you compensation of 250 – 600 euros.
+First and foremost, travelers need to know that the airline is required to notify them about the cancellation of their flight.
+In case the airline notifies you under fourteen days before the date of your flight and does not offer any alternative flight, the airline, according to the EU 261 regulation, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is provided with an alternative flight but reaches his destination later than the scheduled arrival time of the original flight, the passenger may also be eligible for compensation.
-The table below shows the airline’s obligations based on the length of the delay:
+At the same time, if a passenger is offered an alternative flight but arrives at his destination later than the scheduled arrival time of the original flight, the passenger could be entitled to compensation.
+The table below shows the airline’s obligations according to the duration of the delay:

+The amount of compensation you may receive depends on the delay time, with longer delays generally resulting in higher compensation amounts.
 When a flight is delayed for three or more hours, the airline is obligated to provide compensation.
-If the flight is delayed for 5 hours or more, the passenger is entitled to a ticket refund or another flight to the final destination.
+If the flight is delayed for five or more hours, the passenger is entitled to a ticket refund or an alternative flight to the final destination.

-Furthermore, this is the case when the airline is also required to provide a passenger with beverages, some food, and accommodation.
+Furthermore, in such situations, the airline must also provide a passenger with beverages, some food, and accommodation.
 See essential details on compensation in the table below:

 Right to Care

-Right to Care pertains to a specific aspect of EU Regulation 261/2004, which sets out common rules on assistance and compensation to passengers in the event of denied boarding, flight cancellations, or long delays.
+Right to Care refers to a specific aspect of EU Regulation 261/2004, which establishes standard rules on compensation and assistance for travelers in the event of denied boarding, flight cancellations, or long delays.

-The “Right to Care” under EU 261 requires airlines to provide certain assistance and services to passengers facing significant delays or cancellations.
+The “Right to Care” under EU261 obliges airlines to provide certain assistance and services to passengers experiencing significant delays or cancellations.
 These include:

-- Snacks and beverages appropriate for the waiting time
+- Meals and drinks appropriate to the waiting time

 - Hotel accommodation if an overnight stay becomes necessary